Nonreciprocal transmission in hybrid atomic ensemble-optomechanical systems: Perfect optical nonreciprocity

 where $\mathcal{E}_1$ and $\mathcal{E}_2$ are the amplitudes of the driving fields for the cavities, $\mathcal{E}_{p1}$ and $\mathcal{E}_{p2}$ are the amplitudes of the probe fields, and $\delta$ is the detuning between the probe and driving fields.

 The complex coupling strength $J_3$ plays a critical role in inducing nonreciprocal transmission.
 The real part of $J_3$ governs the interaction strength between the atomic ensemble and the mechanical oscillator, while the imaginary component represents dissipative processes, where energy is either lost to the environment or exchanged between subsystems.
 The introduction of dissipation through the imaginary part of $J_3$ breaks the symmetry of the system, leading to unidirectional signal transmission.
-This dissipation-induced nonreciprocity is a hallmark of non-Hermitian systems, which allows for nonreciprocal effects without the need for magnetic fields.
-For experimental realization of this non-Hermitian Hamiltonian, careful consideration must be given to coupling between atomic ensembles and mechanical modes.
-This can be achieved through engineered dissipative processes by tuning interaction strengths and decay rates in optomechanical systems with external baths.
+The dissipation-induced nonreciprocity is a characteristic of non-Hermitian systems which can lead to nonreciprocal effects without the for traditionally used magnetic fields, although magnetic fields still play a vital role in certain systems to achieve nonreciprocal behaviour.
+A microscopic prescription involves coupling an atomic cloud for example, cold atoms or Bose-Einstein condensate to a mechanical oscillator such as a membrane using external laser fields.
+Dissipative mechanism is introduce into a cavity where mechanical oscillator and atomic ensemble are interacting via interaction with the bath (environment).
+By tuning the decay rate of the atomic transitions using external fields, one can introduce an effective dissipative coupling with an imaginary term.
+This renders the Hamiltonian non-hermitian and induces loss or gain into the system.

+In Ref.~\cite{Takata2022}, the concept of imaginary coupling in non-Hermitian coupled-mode is explicitly demonstrated.
+The authors successfully studied the imaginary coupling between optical resonators induced by gain or loss.
+This study provides a theoretical framework for realizing complex couplings in quantum systems, which we extend to our optomechanical setup with an atomic ensemble.
+In our model, the imaginary coupling $J_3$ is introduced phenomenologically to capture similar dissipative effects, approximating the complex dynamics that would arise from a full Lindblad treatment of the system-bath interaction.

-\subsection{Dynamical Equations}
+\subsection{Dynamical equations}

 The dynamical evolution of the bosonic operators in the system is governed by the Heisenberg equations of motion, which are expressed as,

 where the noise terms have been ignored.
 The first equation (Eq. \eqref{eq:Eq7.a}) describes the dynamics of the optical field in cavity 1, which is influenced by the mechanical oscillator through radiation pressure (coupling strength $g_1$) and by photon tunneling to cavity 2 (with coupling strength $J_1$).
 Additionally, the atomic ensemble couples to cavity 1 with strength $J_2$, and external driving fields $\mathcal{E}_1$ and $\mathcal{E}_{p1}$ act on the cavity.
 The terms $i \Delta_1 + \kappa_1$ account for the detuning and dissipation in cavity $1$.
 The second equation (Eq. \eqref{eq:Eq7.b}) stands for the optical field in cavity $2$, and it follows a similar form but with distinct coupling strengths and driving terms, reflecting its interaction with cavity $1$, the mechanical mode, and the external field $\mathcal{E}_2$.
 The atomic ensemble mode (Eq. \eqref{eq:Eq7.c}), represented by the operator $d$, evolves under the influence of the first cavity field $a_1$ (through coupling strength $J_2^*$) and the mechanical oscillator (via coupling strength $J_3$).
 The term $f$ models the dissipation within the atomic ensemble.
 The last equation (Eq. \eqref{eq:Eq7.d}) governs the dynamics of the mechanical oscillator.
 Its motion is influenced by both optical fields (through strengths $g_1$ and $g_2$) and by its coupling to the atomic ensemble through $J_3$.
 The terms $i \omega_m + \gamma$ account for the mechanical frequency and damping.